-The four gave others access to their personal data in exchange for a cut of proceeds totalling £98,550, taken in seven transactions between October 30 and November 12, 2014.
+They gave others access to their personal data in exchange for a cut of proceeds totalling £98,550, taken in seven transactions between October 30 and November 12, 2014.

 Detectives were alerted to the con after suspicions grew when £68,650 was discovered in one of two accounts belonging to a woman in Gravesend.

 Andrews was arrested in May 2017 after being identified as the link between the mules and the man responsible for the money laundering operation.